 Chris joined Cambridge Enterprise in September 2020.

-Mentor in Residence, Entrepreneurship Centre, Cambridge Judge Business School
+Fellow in Entrepreneurship and Innovation Management, Cambridge Judge Business School

 Director, Cambridge TV

 Carl is an experienced producer, cameraman, audio specialist and editor.
 He’s worked on productions for the BBC, Channel 4, Sky, etc and has filmed with some big names in the industry.

 In 2015 he launched a local TV channel for Cambridge, managing a team who created 11.5 hours of original, local programmes every week.
 The channel supplied news stories to the local BBC news every day.
 The local TV channel was sold and became That’s West Anglia TV from 2017 onwards.

 As a crew member, his work includes Blue Peter (BBC), Grand Designs (Ch4), Vicky McClure: My Dementia Choir (BBC), Babies (Netflix), The Gunpowder Plotters and Churchill’s First World War (BBC) and Portrait Artist of the Year & Sky Movies specials (Sky).

 Equality, Diversity and Inclusion Manager, Cambridge Judge Business School

 Manaz leads the equality, diversity and inclusion strategy at Cambridge Judge Business School and brings with her years of multi-sector experience of successfully developing and embedding diversity and inclusion practices.

 Over her career, Manaz has enabled and facilitated much needed cultural change by including all stakeholders and prioritising inclusion from leadership right through to teams and staff.